NeilJustice/Cloudundancy/README.md

 A Jenkins Blue Ocean build pipeline builds the following Cloudundancy Jenkins jobs on Fedora 33 with Clang and GCC:

-12/09/2020: Work in progress.

 ### Windows Jenkins Jobs Which Build Cloudundancy

 A Jenkins Blue Ocean build pipeline builds the following Cloudundancy Jenkins jobs on Windows 10 with Visual Studio 2019:

 ![Cloudundancy Windows Jenkins Jobs](Screenshots/CloudundancyWindowsJenkinsJobs.png)

-## 4 Commands To Build Cloudundancy From Source On Linux With Clang
+## How To Build Cloudundancy From Source On Linux

 ```
 git clone https://github.com/NeilJustice/Cloudundancy